Peter's Nostalgia Site

 Price Two Guineas"

-Shown here is the car purchased by Prince Michael of Rumania standing outside the SS works in late 1937.
-(The CKV 655 registration is a Coventry series from Sep -Dec 1937) It is not known who designed the mascot fitted to the Prince's car but if it wasn't F Gordon Crosby then it certainly must have influenced his famous design that became an optional accessory for SS Cars costing 2 guineas.
+Shown here is the car purchased by Prince Michael of Romania standing outside the SS works in late 1937.
+This car had chassis number 30005, the 5th 3½ litre off the production line and was shipped to Romania on the 12th December 1937.
+(The 4th off the line was a demonstrator for the agents Henlys and participated in the Monte Carlo Rally .)
+It is not known who designed the mascot fitted to the Prince's car but if it wasn't F Gordon Crosby then it certainly must have influenced his famous design that became an optional accessory for SS Cars costing 2 guineas.

 Below, F Gordon Crosby is pictured beside his 1937 SS Jaguar fitted with his iconic mascot.
 Apparently William Lyons had seen a Jaguar car with a Desmo "Jaguar" mascot mounted on its radiator cap.
 He took an instant dislike to the Desmo design describing it as "like a cat shot off a fence."
 Needless to say, the Desmo design was never sanctioned by the factory and it was the sight of it that caused him to commission Gordon Crosby to design an item more befitting of his elegant cars.